To Catch the Kaidash: Soundtrack

-The music in the TV series was mostly Russian pop music of the 1990s and early 2000s: the song "Poliubi menia takoi" ("Love me like that") by Natalia Mohylevska, «Dym sigaret s mentolom» ("Smoke of menthol cigarettes") by Nensi, "Sneg" ("Snow") by Iryna Bilyk and Philip Kirkorov, "Kapli Absenta" ("Drops of absinth") by Irakli, etc.
+The music in the TV series was mostly Ukrainian and some Russian pop music of the 1990s and early 2000s: the song "Poliubi menia takoi" ("Love me like that") by Natalia Mohylevska, «Dym sigaret s mentolom» ("Smoke of menthol cigarettes") by Nensi, "Sneg" ("Snow") by Iryna Bilyk and Philip Kirkorov, "Kapli Absenta" ("Drops of absinth") by Irakli, etc.

-After the release of the TV series, the screenwriter and executive producer Nataliia Vorozhbyt said that she did not regret using Russian pop music in the series, as it was "the reality of life".
+After the release of the TV series, the screenwriter and executive producer Nataliia Vorozhbyt said that she did not regret using Russian-language pop music in the series, as it was "the reality of life".